3.1.9.29. TripleFrictionPendulumX Element

 #---------------------------University at Buffalo---------------------------#

-# Modeling of Triple FP isolator #
+# Modeling of Triple FP isolator (TripleFrictionPendulumX) #

-# Written By: Hyun-myung Kim (hkim59@buffalo.edu) #
+# Written By: Hyun-Myung Kim (hkim59@buffalo.edu) #

-# Date: May, 2023 #
+# Date: May, 2024 #

 #############################################################################